GenomicsStandardsConsortium/GSC26-Rotorua/pages/venue.md

 ---

 [Millennium Hotel Rotorua](https://www.millenniumhotels.com/en/rotorua/millennium-hotel-rotorua/)

-Resort Hotel with unique architectural design, located near shores of Lake Rotorua, government gardens & commercial center.
+A resort hotel with unique architectural design, located near shores of Lake Rotorua, government gardens & commercial center.
 Centrally located, Millennium Hotel Rotorua is ideal as an international conference venue and base from which to enjoy the many superb activities available in this diverse region.
 Offering deluxe accommodation and warm, hospitable service.
 Millennium Hotel Rotorua offers a comprehensive conference experience with seven air-conditioned rooms,